Actions, Not Subscriptions: Why We Chose a Fairer Pricing Model

 Low-action alerts

 Nobody likes surprise outages.
-When your property actions drop below a configurable threshold, Airflow sends automated alerts.
-You’ll know when actions are running low, giving you time to either wait for the monthly reset or top up with org actions.
+When your remaining actions run low, Airflow sends automated alerts.
+You'll know in good time, giving you the chance to wait for the monthly reset or add top-up actions.

 The system never stops processing without warning.
 You always have visibility into your action balance and consumption rate.